 In 2016, Dean was inducted into the WGN Radio Walk of Fame, which pays tribute to the station’s legendary talent.

-For over 2 decades, Dean’s radio and television specials on the fight against breast cancer have garnered many national and local awards and citations from breast cancer organizations, including the American Cancer Society, the Susan G. Komen Breast Cancer organization, the Lynn Sage breast Cancer Center and the “Y-ME” National Breast Cancer Organization, for contributions to the fight the disease.
+Dean’s radio and television specials on the fight against breast cancer have also garnered many national and local awards and citations from breast cancer organizations, including the “Y-ME” National Breast Cancer Organization’s “Outstanding Media” Award, for their contributions to the fight against the disease.

 On and off the air, Dean has been a tireless worker related to HIV/AIDS issues, hosting charitable functions for decades including “AIDS Run & Walk Chicago” and “Dance for Life Chicago.”
 He has lent support to numerous organizations including Howard Brown Health Center, Horizons Community Services (now Center on Halsted), Open Hand Chicago, and was awarded a citation by Stop AIDS Chicago for his contributions to the fight against AIDS.
 The AIDS Foundation of Chicago also recognized him in their annual “Faces of AIDS” publication for bringing HIV/AIDS issues to mainstream media and, in 2006, cited him with a special commendation for his work in the field.

-For over 25 years, Dean was part of the Jerry Lewis MDA Telethon benefitting the Muscular Dystrophy Association; for many of those years serving as the telethon’s co-host on WGN-TV.
-He has also hosted numerous events for hunger, homeless, and domestic violence organizations.
+For over 25 years, Dean was part of the Jerry Lewis MDA Telethon benefitting the Muscular Dystrophy Association, many of those years as the telethon’s co-host on WGN-TV.
+He has also hosted numerous events for Alzheimer’s, hunger, homeless, and domestic violence organizations.